-Reflections on my experience with The Opportunities Party
+Reflections on my experience with The Opportunities Party (Gareth Morgan, July 2018)

 TOP was formed in late 2016 to contest the 2017 General Election.
 The Party was founded to promote best practice, evidence-informed policy that would make substantial progress lifting prosperity and ensuring it was based on a foundation of fairness.

 As Party founder I’m proud of the policy manifesto we developed and of the policy research and collation of expert policy knowledge that underlay that effort.
 It was by far the strongest manifesto on offer to improve New Zealanders’ incomes, business productivity, social fairness and environmental sustainability.
 That reflects the professionalism of the analysts whose work we incorporated in our offer document.
-The legacy of that manifesto remains and personally that was what interested me and I enjoyed being involved in.
+The legacy of that manifesto remains and personally that was what interested me and what I enjoyed being involved in.

 After the 2017 election the decision we had to make was whether we could be bothered plugging away as career politicians trying to educate more of the public as to why the offering from Establishment parties will always be underwhelming – incremental at best, and more likely so inadequate that inequality continues to widen against a backdrop of poor business productivity and investment.